Quansight-Labs/free-threaded-compatibility/docs/porting.md

 [pytest-run-parallel](https://github.com/Quansight-Labs/pytest-run-parallel) as
 well as
 [pytest-freethreaded](https://github.com/tonybaloney/pytest-freethreaded), which
-both offer pytest plugins to enable running tests in an existing PyTest test suite simultaneously in many threads.
+both offer pytest plugins to enable running tests in an existing `pytest` test suite simultaneously in many threads.
 See the section below on [global state in tests](porting.md#dealing-with-global-state-in-tests) for more information about updating test suites to work with the free-threaded build.